1) What is the legal framework governing bribery in Denmark?

 In Denmark, bribery, as with other types of misconduct such as embezzlement and fraud, are considered acts of corruption.
 The Danish Criminal Code does not use the term corruption or bribery, but criminalizes corrupt acts, including bribery.
-Bribery is a criminal offence under the Danish Criminal Code consolidated by Act no. 1156 of 20 September 2018 (in Danish: Straffeloven).
+Bribery is a criminal offense under the Danish Criminal Code consolidated by Act no. 1650 of 17 November 2020 (in Danish: Straffeloven).

 The rules on bribery of public employees are stipulated in Section 122 and Section 144 of the Danish Criminal Code.

 Bribery in the private sector is criminalized in Section 299 (2) of the Criminal Code.